The A380 that was taking me to Los Angeles

 Good to see those engines in action!

-Somehow I managed to get through the final 4 hours without watching anything on the minute TV screen.
-That’s a first for me!
+Somehow, I made it through the final four hours without watching anything on the tiny screen — a first for me.

 The ploughman's starter on my way to Los Angeles with BA